contactsoftx125/Daily-Dose-of-Quotes/README.md

 <b>Third-Party Advertisements</b>

-You have downloaded Daily Dose of Quotes, this Application uses Google, a third party vendor, to serve advertisements in the Application, using the AdMob system .
+You have downloaded Daily Quotes, this Application uses Google, a third party vendor, to serve advertisements in the Application, using the AdMob system .
 By using the Application, you consent to the delivery of these advertisements and any data collected by Google, as per the Privacy Policy of AdMob.